SMRhadou/SMRhadou.github.io/_pages/about.md

 Hello!

-I am Samar (pronounced /ˈsʌmə(ɹ)/ or summer), a second-year PhD student at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
+I am Samar (I can hear you saying Sam-AH-r.
+Nope!
+It is /ˈsʌmə(ɹ)/ = summer), a second-year PhD student at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.
 My research interests focus on the theories of machine learning and signal processing.
 I try to answer the Whys and Hows to better understand the known and explore the unknowns.
+This is a fancy way to say I do not know exactly what I am doing :) Unlike how this might sound, it is a great place to be in.
+It means that there is always a problem that gets my interest so I chase it till I learn something new.

 Do you want to talk to me?
 Send me an email on selaraby (at) seas.upenn.edu.
 I would be glad to hear from you.

+This is supposed to be my official, professional webpage, which would land me in a fancy job one day.
+Does not look like one to you?
+I cannot blame you.

+P.S.
+I am looking for online reading groups in theoretical machine learning.
+If you have any suggestions, I would be so grateful to hear from you.

+__

 <u><b>News</b></u>
 <br><b>Oct 2021:</b> A new pre-print is out, <a href="https://bit.ly/3amHDzL">Space-time graph neural networks</a>.